caracal-pipeline/RFInder/README.md

  rfinder -i msname -fl <num> -tel <meerkat,apertif,wsrt>
 ```

 or, editing the `rfinder_default.yml` configuration file that has been copied in your current directory (workdir, in the configuration file).

 This configuration file is read automatically by RFInder through the command `rfinder`.
 A short explanation of the parameters is given in the configuration file, and by typing `rfinder -h` (see below).

 If you wish to use a different configuration file (at your own risk!!), type: `rfinder -c <path_to_configuration_file>`.

+**Minimal instructions**

+- By default `rfinder` will scan the MSfile in chunks of 10 minutes averaging 10 channels together.
+The output product will be an `html` file where the `gis` scan through the time steps to show the identified RFI/flags.

+- Running `rfinder -noCh` after `rfinder` will produce a `full_report.html` file containing both the analysis over time steps and the analysis of the dataset as a whole.

+- Running `rfinder -noCh -noMov` will analyse the full dataset as a whole and generate the `full_report.html` without embedded movies.

+_Attention_: the option `rfinder -noCh` will end with a report successfully generated, only if it is run after `rfinder`.
+Otherwise run `rfinder -noCh -noMov`.

 (These [tutorials](https://github.com/Fil8/RFInder/tree/master/tutorials) show the different capabilities of `rfinder`. **outdated**)

 **Output products**

 If `rfinder` runs correctly, you will find the following output products in your current directory:

 - the folder `rfi_pol` in your current directory, or in the directory specified by the `-odir` parameter (`pol` is the stokes parameters for which you analysed RFI).